About the course:

 - At least five GCSEs at grades 5-9

 - Students who wish to take BTEC Applied Science you need to achieve 6-9 grades at GCSE Science

 BTEC Nationals Applied Science NQF Level 3 Extended Certificate.

 For more information:

-If you are an internal applicant, please talk to your science teacher about the possibility of studying BTEC Applied Science in the sixth form, or you may choose to talk to the people listed below:
+If you are an internal applicant, please talk to your science teacher about the possibility of studying BTEC Applied Science in the sixth form.
+Or you may choose to talk to Mrs K Weston (Senior Lead Science)